 - Dublin (Ireland)

 And here’s the top ten, unsurprisingly dominated by Scandinavian cities.
 Helsinki ranked first as the healthiest city to raise a family when combining metrics on happiness, quality of life, crime rate, pollution and the cost of childcare per month.
 Helsinki has a high happiness index rating of 7.8 out of 10, alongside a low crime rate index of 23 out of 100 and 15 out of 100 for the pollution index.
 Its cost of childcare also ranks as one of the cheapest in the study at £202 per month.
+It is also considered one of the best cities in Europe to visit in June.

 Scandinavian countries are renowned for having a happy and healthy quality of life, boasting free education and healthcare, low crime rates and a relatively homogeneous population.
 The Scandinavian concept of ‘Hygge’ has even become a widespread phenomenon, leading the way in wholesome, cosy and contented living.